d945k/Digaurd/README.md

 icons/
-Contains icon files for the extension. manifest.json
+Contains icon files for the extension. manifest.json/
-Configuration file for the Chrome extension. background.js
+Configuration file for the Chrome extension. background.js/
-Background script to monitor navigation and check restricted domains. warning.html
+Background script to monitor navigation and check restricted domains. warning.html/
-Warning page displayed to the user for restricted domains. redirect.html
+Warning page displayed to the user for restricted domains. redirect.html/
-Optional intermediate redirection page. credentials.js
+Optional intermediate redirection page. credentials.js/
 Securely stores the Google Sheets API key and sheet ID.
-README.md
+README.md/
 Documentation explaining the extension and its functionality.

 Usage
 Install the extension by loading the unpacked folder in Chrome.
 Navigate to any website.
-If the domain is listed in your Google Sheet, the warning page will appear.
+If the domain is listed in our Google Sheets or virustotals's, the warning page will appear.
 On the warning page:
 Click Proceed to continue navigating to the restricted domain.
 Click Cancel to navigate back to the previous page.